 Types of Pearls

-Real pearls come in all sorts of shapes and sizes from perfectly round lustrous Akoya pearls to dark exotic Tahitian pearls.
-Each type of pearl has its own unique beauty and appeal their individual value depends on a range of factors from pearl type to size, shape, surface quality, colour and lustre.
-The general rule is that the highest value pearls will be rarer, rounder, larger, have a clean surface, a good colour and an excellent lustre.
+Pearls also come in all sorts of shapes and sizes from perfectly round lustrous Akoya pearls to dark exotic Tahitian pearls.
+Each type of pearl has its own unique beauty and appeal.
+Their individual value depends on a range of factors from pearl type to size, shape, surface quality, colour and lustre.
+The highest value pearls will be rarer, rounder, larger, have a clean surface, a good colour and an excellent lustre.

-The Akoya pearl hails from the seas around Japan and China, typically thought of as the perfect pearl because of its spherical shape and high lustre the Akoya pearl was the first pearl to be cultivated in Japan in the early 20th Century.
+The Akoya pearl is the most familiar type of cultured pearl, Akoya pearls hail from the seas around Japan and China and are thought of as the perfect pearl because of their spherical shape and high lustre.
+The Akoya pearl was the first pearl to be cultivated in Japan in the early 20th Century.
 Produced by a small oyster called the Pinctada Fucata these highly desirable white pearls are the smallest saltwater pearls and are found in sizes ranging from 2mm to 10mm in size.
 The small size of the Akoya oyster means that it can only produce 1-2 pearls at a time and this limited production increases their value.

 Large round South Sea pearls are highly prized both for their size and for their satin-like lustre, they are produced by the white-lipped or golden-lipped variety of the Pinctada Maxima oyster, this type of pearl is commonly cultivated in deep water off the shores of Australia, Indonesia, and the Philippines.
 Found in shades of soft white through to honey gold, South Sea pearls can be found in the range of 8-20mm with the average size being 12mm.
 A high failure rate in the cultivation process and a long growth period means that these rare pearls continue to be among the most valuable pearls in the world.

 Tahitian Cultured Pearls